 Situated in the village of Cavendish, we believe our school is an asset of the local community.
 On the edge of the village green, with open fields behind sits a Victorian building, first built in 1863 as an all age school.
 Now a primary school with an age range of 4-11 years, with extensions and improvements throughout the years.
-We have four classrooms, a childrens kitchen and school hall, which doubles as a gymnasium, lunch hall and focal gathering point.
+We have four classrooms, a childrens kitchen and school hall, which doubles as a gymnasium, lunch hall and focal gathering point for plays, performance and daily Collective Worship.
 Our outside area is quite extensive, encompassing a pond and wildlife area, Forest Schools, gazebo, sports hard court and field and playground.